Wing-Lo/random-restaurant-generator/README.md

 ### Command line arguments for the application

-To run the application, please type the following command in your terminal.
+To run the application, please get into the right directory in your terminal and type the following command.

 ```bash
 python3 ./src/main.py